microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Installing a development version of your extension for testing

-Currently, any extensions that are automatically installed inside WSL, SSH hosts, or containers will be the marketplace, not what is present on your local machine.
+Currently, any time VS Code automatically installs an extension on a SSH host or inside a container or WSL, the marketp place version is used (not what is present on your local machine).
 While this makes sense in most situations, you may want to use an unpublished version of your extension to test.
 To install an unpublished version of your extension, you can package the extension as a `VSIX` and manually install it into an VS Code window that is already connected to the running remote environment you are using to test.
 Just follow these steps:

 1. Use `vsce package` to package your extension as a VSIX.
 2. Connect to a [development container](/docs/remote/containers), [SSH host](/docs/remote/ssh), or [WSL environment](/docs/remote/wsl).